dariusrichardson55/Network-Traffic-Analysis-with-Wireshark/README.md

 ![image](https://github.com/user-attachments/assets/4cc81f1b-5967-48a3-a175-5e52a7b2cbf3)

-<p align="center">During the installation, it will ask whether should non-superusers be able to capture packets.
+<p align="center">During the installation, it will ask 'should non-superusers be able to capture packets'.
 Select Yes and press Enter to continue the installation.</p>

 ![image](https://github.com/user-attachments/assets/bf9545a3-cbed-4320-957d-a5f92078e2b1)